wmde/Diff/README.md

 * `StrictComparer`: Value comparer that uses PHPs native strict equality check (ie ===).
 * `CallbackComparer`: Adapter around a comparison callback that implements the `ValueComparer` interface.
-* `ComparableComparer`: Since 0.9.
-Value comparer for objects that provide an equals method taking a single argument.
+* `ComparableComparer`: Value comparer for objects that provide an equals method taking a single argument.

 All classes part of the ValueComparer component can be found in [src/Comparer](src/Comparer)